 And it all starts in the back.

 To treat back problems before they even come, there are ways to strengthen them.
-Looking into the big picture, strengthening the back requires these basic steps:
+Looking at the big picture, strengthening the back requires these basic steps:

 Engaging in exercise and fitness activities helps keep the back healthy by allowing discs to exchange fluids which is how the disc receives its nutrition.
 A healthy disc swells with water and squeeze it out, similar to the action of a sponge.
 This sponge action distributes nutrients to the disc.